Zanadukhan/catgram/README.md

 # Planned Feature
 1. Giving the user the option of being presented each photo and assigning a caption to be posted with it.
+2. Actually allowing the user to post a video